awslabs/aws-encryption-sdk-specification/framework/structures.md

 ##### Verification Key

-The key to be used as the verification key for signature verification during [decryption](../client-apis/decrypt.md).
+The key to be used as the verification key for asymmetric signature verification during [decryption](../client-apis/decrypt.md).

-The verification key MUST fit the specification for the [signature algorithm](algorithm-suites.md#signature-algorithm) included in this decryption material's [algorithm suite](#algorithm-suite-1).
+The verification key MUST fit the specification for the [asymmetric signature algorithm](algorithm-suites.md#asymmetric-signature-algorithm) included in this decryption material's [algorithm suite](#algorithm-suite-1).

 ##### Required Encryption Context Keys